Long-term care costs vary significantly based on:

 Often informal caregiving by family members begins at home before eventually progressing to hired home health care.
 As the home health care needs increase, a decision may be made that assisted living would be a better quality of care and a more cost-effective approach.
 And eventually, as the need for skilled care arises, the transition from assisted living to a skilled nursing facility becomes necessary.
 In our office, we refer to this as The Elder Care Journey.

 According to the National Center for Assisted Living, the average age of a resident upon entry to an assisted living community is 84.6 years old.
-Sadly, we’ve also worked with many families with a loved one in their early 60s that need assisted living or skilled nursing facility care due to a severe stroke or early onset Alzheimer’s disease.
+Sadly, we’ve also worked with many families with a loved one in their early 60s who need assisted living or skilled nursing facility care due to a severe stroke or early onset Alzheimer’s disease.

 We Can Help You Develop a Long-Term Care Plan